UQEKV/EMATM0054_20_21/README.md

 ## Core Labsheets

 You should aim to work through all of the following core labsheets within the first 6 weeks of this unit.
+Ideally, you probably want to plan to keep the last 2 weeks (of 6) just to refine and integrate your final solution.
 These labsheets present exercises for you to develop skill with the robotic system "Romi".
 The Supplementary Labsheets are not necessary to complete Assessment 1 to a high standard.
 These labsheets provide all of the core "ingredients" for your robotic system - but ultimately it is up to you to solve the final architecture of autonomous behaviour to successfully complete the line following challenge.

 <a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L0_Troubleshooting.ipynb">Labsheet 0: Troubleshooting</a>
 <br><a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L1_MeetTheRomi.ipynb">Labsheet 1: Meet the Romi</a>